plantgenomicslab/BCH709/_episodes/compile.md

 ```
 ### RC file such as .bashrc, .zshrc

-In Unix-like operating systems such as Linux, rc is a file name extension which stands for "run commands."
-An rc file contains several statements or commands, one per line, to be executed or evaluated by the shell.
-Its purpose is to configure the environment and prepare the system to run specific software.
+RC files configure the environment and prepare the system to run specific software.
+These are commonly used in Unix-like systems to automate shell configurations.

 ### Connect to Pronghorn
 You can log onto its front-end/job-submission system (pronghorn.rc.unr.edu) using your UNR NetID and password.
 Logging into HPC class requires an SSH client if you are >using Windows but Mac/Linux have these built into their OS.
 There are several available for download for the Windows platform.